Remote Ergonomics: How to hack your home working setup

 Working in a lovely space can have a very positive impact on your productivity.

 Wellbeing to me is all encompassing in terms of physical, mental and social.
 It’s a positive notion so not just the absence of disease.
 It’s a state where people thrive.
-So, after reading this I urge you to take a moment and consider your workspace and if it’s not quite right, try and change at least one thing today.
+So, after reading this I urge you to take a moment and consider your work from home setup and if it’s not quite right, try and change at least one thing today.
 Small steps will eventually turn into big outcomes and if those include more comfort, better health, and improved performance then it’s certainly time well spent.

 Kirsty Angerer, fondly known as The Travelling Ergonomist works with SMEs, Corporates and Large Industrial Facilities all around the world implementing ergonomics programs.
 She is also a Fitwel Ambassador, 2020 Movement Concept Advisor with IWBI and co-lead of the Workplace Sector group within CIEHF.
 A self-confessed ergonomics nerd.